Frequently Asked Questions

 Where is the Center internationally engaged?

 Within the last years the Center conducted research projects in several countries, e.g. Cambodia (project on mental health amongst victims of the Khmer-Rouge and the readiness to reconcile), and Colombia (justice and reconciliation between internally displaced persons and former perpetrators).
 To provide survivors of torture and war violence with help on site and foster human rights work of international partner organizations, the center is engaged internationally.
-In 2005, with support of the Federal Foreign Office, the EU and the U.S. Departments of State (Bureau of Democracy, Human Rights, and Labor) the Center established the first treatment center for torture survivors in Northern Iraq.
+In 2005 the Center established the first treatment center for torture survivors in Northern Iraq.
 By now, our on-site co-operation partner, the Jiyan Foundation for Human Rights, provides support for survivors of torture, violence, genocide, and ethnic persecution at ten different locations.

 How does the Center campaign against torture and violence?